Capacity Building Resources

 Meet other lake advocates at the Wisconsin Lakes Partnership Convention and Water Action Volunteers Symposium, held each spring in Stevens Point.
 Learn more about local and regional lake and water events on the Lake Event Calendar.

-Learn about the Wisconsin Healthy Lakes program, a simple way to hit the ground running with small-scale lake restoration and protection projects.
+Learn about the Wisconsin Healthy Lakes and Rivers program, a simple way to hit the ground running with small-scale lake restoration and protection projects.

 Plan to apply for funding for larger scale projects through the Wisconsin DNR's Lake Protection Grants.
 These grants provide up to $200,000 for land or easement acquisitions, wetland and shoreline habitat restoration, or other projects identified in a DNR-approved lake management plan.